Arizona Birth Records Search

 When ordering your birth certificate with expedited shipping, be aware that extra fees will apply.

-There are only two types of birth records you can get in Arizona.
+There are only two types of birth records you can get in the area.
 They are as follows:

 Certified - this is an authorized, official certificate of birth that you can use to get a driver’s license, social security card, apply to school or the military or any other government purpose.